magenizr/Conceal/README.md

 ```

 ## Support

-If you have any issues with this extension, open an issue on [GitHub](https://github.com/magenizr/Magenizr_AdminUser/issues).
+If you experience any issues, don't hesitate to open an issue

-## Purchase

-This module is available for free on [GitHub](https://github.com/magenizr).
+on [Github](https://github.com/magenizr/Magenizr_Conceal/issues).
+For a custom build, don't hesitate to contact us.

 ## Contact